 (KGTV)--The summer is great time to get outdoors and enjoy life outside of the confines of school or work.
 But some activities can be really expensive and hard on a family's budget.

-That's why we created a list of free, unique things you can do with your loved ones to make the most of America's Finest City.
+That's why we created a list of free, unique things you can do this summer with your loved ones to make the most of America's Finest City.

 Free bowling for kids - Your child can get two free games of bowling every day at participating bowling centers.
 You just need to register them online and then register them again at the bowling alley.
 Local businesses participating include: Poway Fun Bowl, Aztec Lanes, Kearny Mesa Bowl, Mira Mesa Lanes and Surf Bowl in Oceanside.

 Lawn bowling lessons in Balboa Park - It's too nice outside to go indoor bowling!
 Get outside and join in on this team game that's appropriate for all ages.
 The San Diego Lawn Bowling Clubs offers free lessons for any San Diego resident.